metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-create-an-spl-token-on-solana.md

 updated: '06-21-2024'
 ---

-This guide walks you through setting up and minting your very own token on the Solana blockchain using the Metaplex Umi client wrapper and the Mpl Toolbox package with Javascript.
+This guide walks you through setting up and minting your very own SPL (Solana Program Library) Token  on the Solana blockchain using the Metaplex Umi client wrapper and the Mpl Toolbox package with Javascript.

 ## Prerequisite